[UPDATED 9/7/2019] Virulent Newcastle Disease Confirmed in Riverside County

-San Bernardino and Los Angeles counties have reported confirmed cases in backyard flocks but not in commercial poultry operations.
+San Bernardino and Los Angeles counties initially reported confirmed cases prior to it being discovered in Riverside County.
 The highly contagious viral disease affects the respiratory, nervous and digestive systems of birds.
 Poultry and other birds can die without ever showing symptoms and the disease can strike regardless of whether or not birds have been vaccinated.

 Indicators of the disease include sudden death and increased death-loss in the flock, sneezing, gasping for air, nasal discharge, coughing, greenish diarrhea, reduced activity, tremors, drooping wings, twisting of the head and neck, circling, complete stiffness, and swelling around the eyes and neck.

 No human cases of Newcastle disease have ever occurred from eating poultry products, which are safe to eat if thoroughly cooked.
 In rare instances, people working directly with sick birds can become infected.
 Symptoms usually are mild and limited to conjunctivitis.
 People can easily prevent infection by wearing protective equipment, such as gloves, goggles, face masks, boots and disposable coveralls.

 Additional information on biosecurity for backyard flocks is available on the U.S. Department of Agriculture’s Biosecurity for Birds website.